How do I obtain a police report?

 How can I get a deputy to speak to my group, class or organization?

-You can contact the Community Policing Section at 410-758-0770 ext.
-1252, or 410-778-7908 ext.
-1252 or filling out our contact form online.
+You can contact the Sheriff’s Resource Unit at 410-758-0770, or 410-778-7908 or by filling out our contact form online.
 Please give us as much advance notice as possible, as requests are frequent and taken on a first come first served basis

+All emergency and non-emergency calls for police assistance are answered and dispatched by the Queen Anne’s County Department of Emergency Services.
 Calls for service are NOT dispatched on a ” first come, first served” basis.
-They are dispatched according to priority.
-The most serious calls are dispatched firrst.
-Due to call volume and manpower available, there are also times when all available deputies are busy on other calls.
+They are dispatched according to their priority.
+The most serious and life-threatening calls are dispatched first.
+Due to call volume and available staff, there may be times when all deputies are busy.
+If that occurs, your request for assistance will be answered in as timely a manner possible.

 My vehicle has been impounded by the Sheriff’s Office.
 How can I get it back?

 Depending on the reason it was impounded, it may or may not be released.
-To find out you need to contact the Duty Officer at ext.1210.
+To find out you need to contact the Duty Officer at 410-758-0770.

 If your vehicle can be released, you will need to bring the title or registration of the vehicle, and a photo ID of yourself to present.
 Once you are verified as the owner, you will be supplied with a vehicle release to take to the tow service that towed your vehicle for the office.